 LYSTEDA (tranexamic acid) by Molecular Devices is derivative, which diminishes the dissolution of hemostatic fibrin by plasmin.
 First approved in 2009.

-Product approaching loss of exclusivity with moderate competitive pressure (30/100), indicating shrinking team size and shift toward defensive positioning and generic transition planning.
+Product approaching loss of exclusivity with moderate competitive pressure (30/100), suggesting defensive positioning and potential team downsizing or transition planning.

 derivative, which diminishes the dissolution of hemostatic fibrin by plasmin.
 In the presence of tranexamic acid, the lysine receptor binding sites of plasmin for fibrin are occupied, preventing binding to fibrin monomers, thus preserving and stabilizing fibrin's matrix structure.
 The…